Southwick, Sunderland: History

 Quarrying has taken place in the area for many centuries but it was not until the 17th century that large quarries were built and production substantially increased.
 Wagonways were built to transport limestone from the quarries.

 1698 saw the establishment of glassmaking in Southwick with the opening of Suddick Glasshouse.
 This was followed by Wearmouth Crown Glassworks in 1786.
 Southwick Bottleworks was a significant employer from 1846 to 1917.

 Although it is likely that shipbuilding had taken place earlier the first registered shipbuilder was Henry Debord who was in business from 1785 to 1797.
 William Pickersgill & Sons Ltd opened a shipyard in Southwick in 1845.
 At the time of a company merger with Austin's in 1954 the yard was redeveloped at a cost of £3 million.
 It closed in 1988.

+Southwick was formerly a township and chapelry in the parish of Monk-Wearmouth, in 1866 Southwick became a separate civil parish, on 1 April 1928 the parish was abolished and merged with Sunderland.
+In 1921 the parish had a population of 14,641.
+In 1974 it became part of the metropolitan district of Sunderland.

 Etymology

-Southwick in Sunderland has a different origin to other places called Southwick: the name is of Scandinavian origin: and means "clearing by a marsh", from Old Norse sogr "moss, marsh, swamp (cf. modern "soggy")" and þveit/thveit "thwaite, clearing".
-The name was recorded as Suvveite in 1189.
+The name Southwick was recorded in the early 12th century as Suthewick in the 16th century as Suddick.
+It appears to mean "south dwelling/specialised farm" and thus derived from Old English suþ ("south, southern") + wic ("dwelling, specialised farm").